darsparx/programming-portfolio/README.md

 This is a showcase of work done in school and otherwise.
-As I got on further this will be further revised, organized, and updated.
+As I get on further this will be further revised, organized, and updated.